 Blaze your trail and explore with snowshoeing and cross-country skiing at Foley Mountain in Westport.
 Both are exciting ways to see the countryside and have a workout at the same time!
 Foley Mountain is known for its hands-on educational programs, as well as the scenic lookout from Spy Rock.
 Snowshoeing connects participants with the natural environment and is a low impact way to get a good workout!
 Discover a trail network with varying levels that suit everyone, high atop a granite ridge overlooking the historic Upper Rideau Lake and village of Westport.

 The Ultimate Canadian Tradition

 Stay outside and lace-up!
 Revel in winter by gliding across the outdoor rink in Bishops Mills.
 The Bishops Mills Community Association maintains the outdoor rink in the park.
 Or, if the weather turns nasty, sharpen those skates and head over to the North Grenville Municipal Centre to take part in public skating and family skates throughout the week and on weekends.
-Look here for skate and movie events throughout the winter!
+Look here for skating and movie events throughout the winter!

 A Latte Cafés

 Get cozy with intimate cafes along the Rideau that give you all the feels.